"...the excellent Katie Patterson" - John Fordham, The Guardian Feb 2020

-Educational Work As well as performing, Katie is involved with the educational and outreach side of music.
-She was Part Time Lecturer on the Evening and Community Music course at Leeds College of Music in 2011 and also teaches private drum lessons out of her home studio.
+Katie was Part Time Lecturer on the Evening and Community Music course at Leeds College of Music in 2011 and also teaches private drum lessons out of her home studio.
 Katie believes that everyone should have access to live music, no matter his or her circumstances.
-Since 2011, Katie’s work with her trio on the Live Music Now scheme has enabled her to bring jazz and improvised music to special schools, day centers, care homes, residential units, and hospitals throughout Yorkshire and the north of England.
-Katie also works as a freelance musician for Doncaster Community Arts (darts) delivering drum/percussion workshops to children and adults with special needs, adults in residential rehabilitation units, pupil referral units, and more.
-This year, she has begun teaching drums/percussion at Stone Hill School in Doncaster.
+From 2011 to 2017 Katie’s work with her trio on the Live Music Now scheme has enabled her to bring jazz and improvised music to special schools, day centres, care homes, residential units, and hospitals throughout Yorkshire and the north of England.
+Katie also worked as a freelance musician for Doncaster Community Arts (darts) delivering drum/percussion workshops to children and adults with special needs, adults in residential rehabilitation units, pupil referral units, and more.
+From 2013 to 2015 Katie taught classroom drums/percussion at Stone Hill School in Doncaster.
 Katie is also available for freelance workshops.
 Past clients include Leeds College of Music, Leeds Morley District Scouts & Rangers, Musical Arc, Grimsby Jazz and Doncaster Music Education Hub.
 Katie enjoys and values the educational vein of her work and finds it extremely rewarding.

 The Longer Story.....

 Katie lived in Halifax from 2006 until 2008.
 In that time she was fortunate to be a busy working musician.
 She started her own band, The Allsorts and began composing material for that group.
 They played at the Atlantic Jazz Festival, Stayners Wharf and other venues in and around Halifax.
 She studied classical theory part time at Dalhousie University and also played in the Dalhousie University Big Band.
 Katie began working with a number of artists on the Halifax scene and developed a reputation for being a dependable, reliable, professional and extremely competent drummer.
-She gigged with Andrea Somers and recorded on her debut album which is available for purchase here.
-She was busy working with Modern Citizen, also The Dorothies and recorded on their album which is available for purchase here.
+She gigged with Andrea Somers and recorded on her debut album.
+She was busy working with Modern Citizen, also The Dorothies and recorded on their debut album.
 Katie played with Alana Yorke and the New Oceanographers, and played on Doug Robertson's debut album, she worked with Maddison Avenue, The Jon Matheson Band, and others.
 Katie also kept very active on the educational side of music.
-She was on teaching faculty of Nova Scotia Honor Jazz, Acadia University Jazz Camp, The Parrsboro Upstream Sessions and taught private drum and percussion lessons.
-Katie was a showcase performer at the Cape Breton International Drum Festival in 2008 and 2009 and also was a sidewoman for many function gigs.
+She was on teaching faculty of Nova Scotia Honour Jazz, Acadia University Jazz Camp, The Parrsboro Upstream Sessions and taught private drum and percussion lessons.
+Katie was a showcase performer at the Cape Breton International Drum Festival in 2008 and 2009 and also was a side woman for many function gigs.

-2008-2009 Was a big year for Katie, she dropped everything to jump over the pond and enroll at Leeds College of Music to continue to develop her craft.
-Since then she has not looked back and is constantly looking into what the future holds for her and her music.
-Katie feels so lucky to have had a wealth of support from her family in the past and also in this new chapter in her life.
+In 2008 Katie came to the UK to study at Leeds College of Music and has been living in England ever since.
+She feels so lucky to have had a wealth of support from her family in the past and also in this new chapter in her life.

-When not playing music, you will probably find Katie cooking in the kitchen, or making friends with the neighborhood cats.
+When not playing music, you will probably find Katie cooking in the kitchen, or making friends with the neighbourhood cats.